Nadir Monji: Preparation

-The preparation of nadur monji begins with one or two ingredients, such as Lotus root, Rice flour, salt, Red chilli powder, Caraway seeds, Thyme powder, cauliflower, cayenne pepper, chili pepper, or occasionally black cumin.
+The preparation of Nadur monji begins with one or two ingredients, such as lotus root, rice flour, salt, red chili powder, caraway seeds, thyme powder, cauliflower, cayenne pepper, chili pepper, or occasionally black cumin.
 Lotus roots are cut into long pieces and further cut into strips.
-Mixed with rice flour, salt, red chilli powder, caraway seeds, thyme powder and is heated in a kadai.
+Mixed with rice flour, salt, red chili powder, caraway seeds and thyme powder and is heated in a kadai.
 Fried till crisp and reddish-brown color and served hot with chutney.

 Serving

-Nadur monji are usually served as snacks or appetizers.
+Nadur monji is usually served as snacks or appetizers.
 In Kashmir, they are popular as a street food and fast food snack.